 What this means is that if during the year you gave $100 to a candidate running for office, or if you gave $100 to the Republican Party or the Democratic Party, you’ve got a tax credit coming.
 If you have payroll deductions that include both union dues and PAC contributions (very common for nurses and teachers), you’re eligible for this credit.
 Again, on the Federal side of things, you’d get nothing.
 Please note that it is a dollar-for-dollar reduction in the tax owed to Oregon, and that it phases out when taxable income reaches $100,000 (single filers) or $200,000 (joint filers).

 Oregon Cultural Trust

 For example, let’s say earlier in the year you gave $100 to Oregon Public Broadcasting, or to OMSI, or the Portland Art Museum.
-As these non-profits are part of the Oregon Cultural Trust network, you could now make a matching $100 contribution to the OCT.
+As these nonprofits are part of the Oregon Cultural Trust network, you could now make a matching $100 contribution to the OCT.
 This would give you an additional $100 charitable contribution to deduct on your Federal tax return, and it would give you a $100 Oregon tax credit.
 If you take the state tax credit here, you must back out any amount taken as an itemized deduction on your federal tax return from your state itemized deductions.

 Oregon Special Medical Subtraction

-If you or a family member is age 65 or older as of December 31, 2018, a portion of that individual’s medical expenses (up to a maximum of $1,800, depending on income) can be subtracted from Oregon taxable income.
-If this applies to you, you’ll want to keep separate records of those paid expenses and have them ready at tax time.
+If you or a family member is age 65 or older as of December 31, 2019, a portion of that individual’s medical expenses (up to a maximum of $1,800, depending on income) can be subtracted from Oregon taxable income.
+If this applies to you, you’ll want to keep separate records of each individual’s paid expenses and have them ready at tax time.